SimonOfHH/D365BC-Setup-Build-Agent/README.md

 The PowerShell code is probably not best-practice, but it's meant as a starting point for people having trouble getting started :blush:

+**Attention** You'll need to have at least "User Access Administrator"-permissions in the used Azure Subscription, otherwise you're not able to create Automation Accounts

 ## Info

 Clone this repository, update [Parameters.ps1](https://github.com/SimonOfHH/D365BC-Setup-Build-Agent/blob/master/Scripts/Parameters/Parameters.ps1) in sub-directory "Parameters" and run it.
 When the script is completed you'll have